 So many missions an e-commerce app should look into.

 We identified two major user pain points

-- If you leave the app before checking out, you will loose everything you’ve done.
+- If you leave the app before checking out, you will lose everything you've done.

 - If you want to buy more than one item, you have to place each order separately.
-Which means more shipping cost, more orders, more troubles.
+This means more shipping costs, more orders, more troubles.

 "Over 40%" Something the business would not let go easily.